mawentao277/PR-Embedding/README.md

 ## News
 We will release our codes **before 10 July**!
 **2020/7/6 We have already uploaded the Chinese PR-Embedding** based on Zhidao (password g3FK) and Weibo (password Yz6H) [Zhidao Embedding](http://pan.iflytek.com:80/link/AA19A09424DD80437F1A5E6C73F03A84) |
 [Weibo Embedding](http://pan.iflytek.com:80/link/465C101719F25F89A472D4E6F7E51275).
-Where the Zhidao Embedding has been used in the exaperiment part of the paper.
+Where the Zhidao Embedding has been used in the experiment part of the paper.

 ## Citation
 If you use the data or codes in this repository, please cite our paper